nilx/cclambda/README.txt

 flags in the CC and CFLAGS environment variables:

     CC=gcc CFLAGS="-O3" ./cclambda a.png b.png "expr" > out.png

-When cclambda is compiled in debug mode (without the NDEBUG macro), the -g option is automatically added to the compiler flags.

 External compilation been tested on linux 2.6.32, amd64 architecture, with GNU ld 2.20.1 and the following compilers: